ccli8/NuMaker-mbed-ce-AudioCodec-driver/README.md

-# NuMaker-mbed-Audio
+# Mbed CE implementation of NuMaker audio I2S and codec driver

-This library contains Mbed implementation of NuMaker Audio I2S and Codec.
+This is Mbed CE implementation of NuMaker audio I2S and codec driver.

 ### Example: Play PCM data from SD card